Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Two photonic-crystal membranes

 This effect can be explained by the generation of higher orders of diffraction in the substrate, illustrated in Fig.~\ref{Diffraction_sq}.
-Without the substrate present, the structure is bounded by air and only the zeroth diffraction order can propagate out of the structure for subwavelength photonic-crystal slabs with $a<\lambda_0$; all higher orders are evanescent.
+Without the substrate present, the structure is bounded by air and only the zeroth diffraction order can propagate out of the structure for subwavelength photonic-crystal slabs with $a<\lambda_0$; all higher orders are evanescent since their wavevector's parallel component is larger than their wavevector's magnitude ($k_m^{||}>k_m$ with $m\neq0$).
 However, this is no longer the case in materials with a high refractive index such as GaAs.
-In the presence of the substrate, the $1^\mathrm{st}$ diffraction order is evanescent in air, but propagates in the substrate since $a>\lambda_0/n$.
+In the presence of the substrate, the first diffraction order is evanescent in airwith $k_1=2\pi/\lambda_0<k_{1}^{||}$, but propagates in the high-$n$ substrate with $k_1=2\pi n/\lambda_0>k_{1}^{||}$ since $a>\lambda_0/n$.
 The closer the substrate is to the PhC, the more energy is leaked away through the diffraction channel.
-This is shown in Fig.~\ref{Q(dcs,r)}(a), where the distance between the cavity and the substrate $d_\mathrm{cs}$ is increased up to three times its original value $q$.
-An increase of distance from $q$ to $1.5q$ leads to a significant enhancement of $Q$ from $2.6\times10^3$ to $4.5\times10^4$.
+This is shown in Fig.~\ref{Q(dcs,r)}(a), where the distance between the cavity and the substrate, $d_\mathrm{cs}$, is increased up to three times its original value $q$.
 As the substrate gets further away from the cavity, less energy can leak from the cavity by evanescent coupling to the higher diffraction orders.
-Considering constant dissipative losses and reducing radiative losses with increasing $d_\mathrm{cs}$, with large enough distance $d_\mathrm{cs}$, the radiative losses through the substrate become smaller than the dissipative losses and a quasi-BIC is recovered, allowing to restore $Q$ to its value observed with no substrate present (DPhoC).
+Considering constant dissipative losses and reducing radiative losses with increasing $d_\mathrm{cs}$, with large enough distance $d_\mathrm{cs}$, the radiative losses through the substrate become smaller than the dissipative losses and a quasi-BIC is recovered, allowing one to restore $Q$ to its value observed with no substrate present (DPhoC).
 The field distribution confirms this assumption, as the energy leaking out of the cavity decreases as the distance to the substrate increases [from dark blue to cyan lines in Fig.~\ref{Q(dcs,r)}(b)].
+This result highlights how much $d_\mathrm{cs}$, and thus the whole system, would need to be enlarged in order to recover a quasi-BIC.
+Such larger systems are not desirable and, thus, we consider an alternative solution in the following.